 - a) Disease stage I - b) T-cell lymphoma. - c) Previous history of treated or non-treated indolent lymphoma.
-However, diffuse large B cell patients not previously diagnosed who have some small cell infiltration in bone marrow or lymph node may be included. - d) Past history of heart failure or uncontrolled angina pectoris. - e) Cardiac contra-indication to doxorubicin (abnormal contractility on echocardiography or nuclear medicine examination [MUGA]). - f) Neurological contra-indication to vincristine (e.g. pre-existing diabetic neuropathy). - g) Any other serious active disease. - h) General status that does not allow the administration of 2 cycles of CODOX-M/IVAC according to the investigator. - i) Positive serology for HIV, Hepatitis B or Hepatitis C - j) Medical or psychiatric conditions that compromise the patient's ability to give informed consent.
+However, diffuse large B cell patients not previously diagnosed who have some small cell infiltration in bone marrow or lymph node may be included. - d) Past history of heart failure or uncontrolled angina pectoris. - e) Cardiac contra-indication to doxorubicin (abnormal contractility on echocardiography or nuclear medicine examination [MUGA]). - f) Neurological contra-indication to vincristine (e.g. pre-existing diabetic neuropathy). - g) Any other serious active disease. - h) General status that does not allow the administration of 2 cycles of CODOX-M/IVAC according to the investigator. - i) Patients with a positive serology for HIV not satisfying the criteria in section 5.3.1, Hepatitis B or Hepatitis C j) Medical or psychiatric conditions that compromise the patient's ability to give informed consent.